Advanced assessment of Beam Induced Background at a Muon Collider: Introduction

 \section{Introduction}

-In the continuous endeavor to deepen our comprehension of the fundamental structure of matter, muon colliders (MC) are being considered as an alternative to the classical stable particle ($pp$ and $e^+e^-$) colliders.
-Even though the LHC has still to deliver several years of data, it is already mandatory to explore possible new options and solutions to carry on the research on fundamental particle physics in the next decades.
-Despite having being first proposed in the late `60s \cite{ref:mucoll_history1,ref:mucoll_history2}, and studied quite in detail by the Muon Accelerator Program (MAP) \cite{ref:MAP}, the idea of a MC is receiving today a renewed interest by the scientific community, thanks to the possibility of overtaking some of the main limitations of other proposed colliders by design.
+In the ongoing endeavor to deepen our understanding of the fundamental structure of matter, muon colliders (MCs) represent an alternative approach to classical stable particle ($pp$ and $e^+e^-$) colliders.
+Although the LHC still has several years of data to deliver, work is underway now to explore new machine options to carry on the research on fundamental particle physics in the next decades.
+Despite having been first proposed in the late `60s~\cite{ref:mucoll_history1,ref:mucoll_history2}, and studied in detail by the Muon Accelerator Program (MAP)~\cite{ref:MAP}, the MC concept is receiving renewed interest from the scientific community~\cite{cm1, cm2} because of its potential to overcome key limitations of other proposed collider concepts.

-With respect to huge and powerful machines with unprecedented energies and luminosities, like those considered by the Future Circular Collider design studies \cite{ref:FCC}, the fact of deploying muons would bring unpaired advantages.
-Since these particles are about 200 times heavier than electrons, synchrotron radiation is expected to be almost negligible for muon beams up to very high energy, allowing to reach the multi-TeV regime, whereas synchrotron radiation is usually the main intrinsic limit factor of circular $e^+e^-$ colliders.
-Linear $e^+e^-$ colliders suffer from beamstrahlung \cite{ref:beamstr}, which reduces the actual luminosity and generates unwanted beam-gamma interactions.
-Moreover, the lack of light emission in a MC does also allow to obtain a much reduced energy spread of the beam, resulting in a significantly improved energy resolution.
+With respect to the next generation of electron-positron colliders being considered, machines that aim to deliver unprecedented lepton collision energies and luminosities (e.g., the Future Circular Collider (FCC-ee)~\cite{ref:FCC}, International Linear Collider (ILC)~\cite{ref:ILC} and Compact Linear Collider~\cite{ref:CLIC} design studies), colliding muons can deliver key advantages for accessing the energy frontier of high energy physics.
+With the muon being about 200 times heavier than an electron, synchrotron radiation is expected to be almost negligible for muon beams up to very high energies, thus allowing a circular muon collider to reach the multi-TeV regime.
+In contrast, synchrotron radiation places a fundamental limit on the energy reach of circular $e^+e^-$ colliders.
+Linear $e^+e^-$ colliders suffer from beamstrahlung \cite{ref:beamstr}, which reduces the actual luminosity and generates unwanted beam--$\gamma$ interactions.
+Colliding muons enables a reduced energy spread in the collisions resulting in significantly improved energy resolution for physics measurements.

-Compared to hadron colliders, the advantages of a possible muon collider are in the physics reach at the same center of mass (CM) energy.
-A complete review on this topic can be found in~\cite{ref:theory}.

-Besides these remarkable advantages, however, conceptual and technological challenges have hindered so far the design of such a machine.
-First and foremost, muon decay, happening in few $\mu s$ at rest, implies that the whole chain from muon generation to their interaction must be performed very quickly.
-Moreover, the production scheme currently considered as baseline that has been proposed and studied by the MAP collaboration has some intrinsic challenges.
-The scheme, based on protons impinging on a target to generate $\pi / K$ further decaying into muons, leads inevitably to muon beams with a large emittance.
-Muon beam cooling of several orders of magnitude is necessary and it has to be accomplished in a very short time.
-A new method, based on the ionizing cooling has been proposed and tested by the Muon Ionization Cooling Experiment (MICE) \cite{ref:mice}.